AnyChart/docs.anychart.com/Basic_Charts_Types/Line-Spline-StepLine_Charts.md

 </tr>
 </tbody></table>

-Now we need to convert this data table into acceptable format, this format will be accepted by AnyChart.
-In terms of AnyChart data model we have one series of data (Sales) with categories that hold months names.
+Now we need to convert this data table into an acceptable format.
+In terms of AnyChart we've got one series of data (Sales) with categories that hold months names.
 Each point in series represents one month and sales volume.
 Converted Data looks like:

 ```
     var data = anychart.data.set([